jondashkyle/hardly-everything/README.md

   - break panel-entry into components and containers to use for the user area
 - db
-  - convert all arrays into objects
   - hook up to firebase
-    - accounts / login
     - email list
 - promo
   - mailchimp or something?